One of the most useful bits of advice that established entrepreneurs give to people starting their own business is this: ‘cash is king’.

 This is something that needs to be monitored at every stage of business growth.
 Obviously if your business is going through a rough patch, you need to keep a very close eye on your finances.

-Overtrading can mean cashflow problems for good businesses
+Overtrading can mean cash flow problems for thriving, profitable businesses

 This is where a cash flow forecast is essential.
-It’s a simple tool that will allow you to spot an obvious gap in your finances before it happens, allowing you to take steps to minimise the effects, such as take out a short-term loan.
+It’s a simple tool that will allow you to spot an obvious gap in your finances before it happens, allowing you to take steps to minimise the effects.

 Preparing a simple cash flow forecast

-To get set up you will need a spreadsheet program such as Excel.
+Alternatively, you can easily produce a simple cash flow forecast for your business on a spreadsheet program such as Excel.
 If you don’t have that you can get OpenOffice free here.

-And to save you time setting up the spreadsheet itself, you can download our free Bytestart cash flow planner.
+Yo save you time setting up a spreadsheet yourself, you can download our free ByteStart cash flow planner which allows you to easily forecast your cash flow for 12 months.

 You’ll see there are two columns for each month.
 This lets you make a forecast and then enter real figures as they come in.
 Over time this will help you make your forecasts as accurate as possible.